Lady_Light_6.png

 Good, she had thought.
 Let him.

-For she had no intention of ever seeing a marriage bed.
+For she had no intention of ever seeing such a bed.

 Only buying time for an exit.